A simple unified explanation of several genetic issues on today's human population and on archaic humans: Model of genetic flow from a small, reproductively advantageous region, into a much larger region. Applications to issues on bottlenecks in human populations and to issues on Neandertals

-\paragraph{\textbf{Comments on Table 2.}} It seems natural that if one considers a short time perspective, then both migration distances per generation and reproductive differences between regions are bigger than if one considers a long time perspective.
-Table 2 indicates that with $10$ regions, already with a reproductive surplus of $r = 0.3$, (on average $2.6$ children per individual) in the first region, there is, over $1,000$ years, little difference between the bottleneck case and the case where the population size remains constant in each region.
+Table 2 shows that, with 10 regions, already with a reproductive surplus of $r=0.3$ (on average $2.6$ children per individual) for $R(1)$, there is, over a timespan of 1,000 years, little difference between the bottleneck case and the case, when all regions have the same population size all the time.
+With 20 or 40 regions the difference is bigger, even with $r=0.4$ or $r=0.5$. {

-Under the same assumptions as above, we will now make some numerical studies to estimate how long it takes for genes from $R(1)$ to dominate a region, once they have started to enter the region.
-Put $p(1) = K$.
-Assume that $p(2) = p(3) = \ldots = p(n) = K$ (although the amount of genes in $R(m)$ which originally come from $R(1)$ is independent of this assumption).
-Then the total amount of genes in the region $R(m)$ will remain constant $= K$ over time.
-We define the transition period of $R(m)$ as the timespan when the amount of genetic material in $R(m)$ coming from $R(1)$ is at least $0.01 K$ but not more than $0.99 K$.